 Annex: Zero Draft Stakeholder Contributions

-Access to information and knowledge is an enabler of universal human rights and fundamental freedoms that contribute to inclusion, empowerment and participation of citizens around the world
+Access to information and knowledge, particularly using ICTs, is an enabler of universal human rights and fundamental freedoms that contribute to inclusion, empowerment and participation of citizens around the world

 Access to information and knowledge in almost any subject becomes increasingly accessible online.

-The Internet and ICTs should be seen as enables of universal human rights and fundamental freedoms, particular related to access to information and freedom of expression.
+The Internet applications and ICTs should be seen as enabler of universal human rights and fundamental freedoms, particular related to access to information and freedom of expression.

 Rights and freedoms people have offline should be promoted, ensured and protected the same way as those which are related to online.